Trauma -assessment and management and wound care. An overview

 Blood, secretions and foreign material are removed from the oropharynx by suction or manually.
 Blood or secretions should be removed with gentle suction using a rigid suction catheter.
 Avoid inserting the tip of the suction catheter too deeply because this may stimulate the patient’s gag reflex resulting in vomiting.
 Avoid blind finger sweeps to remove foreign bodies because this may push them further into the airway.
 Magill forceps can be used to remove solid foreign bodies.

 Generally, the airway can be opened using the head tilt-chin lift or jaw-thrust maneuver.
 Importantly, the head tilt-chin lift maneuver should not be performed in trauma patients, if the possibility of cervical spine injury cannot be excluded (especially in patients with a head injury, a neck injury or neck pain, multiple injuries or severe blunt trauma and fall).
 In the presence of an injury of the cervical spine this maneuver because it may cause permanent neurological injury.
 A fracture of the cervical spine can be dislocated by this maneuver and this can cause spinal cord injury and tetraplegia or quadriplegia, a term referring to four limb paralysis (loss of movement and/or sensation).
-Thus, a jaw thrust maneuver should be used to
+Thus, a jaw thrust maneuver should be used to open the airway, with caution not to move the cervical spine.
+A general rule is that when evaluating or manipulating a patient’s airway, cervical spine immobilization should be maintained.

 If a jaw thrust maneuver was needed to open the airway then the next step is to ensure that airway patency is maintained: An oropharyngeal or nasopharyngeal airway is useful to maintain a patent airway in a patient with impaired consciousness.
 The oropharyngeal airway is used only in unconscious patients without a gag reflex, because otherwise, it may induce vomiting.
 A nasopharyngeal tube can be used in semiconscious patients with an intact gag reflex.
 For more details about the techniques of the jaw thrust maneuver, the placement of an oropharyngeal or nasopharyngeal airway, as well as for the technique of endotracheal intubation see chapter Emergency airway management and ventilation procedures.